RBGE-Herbarium/RBGE-Herbarium.github.io/docs/how-to-guides/how-to-manage-a-destructive-sampling-request.md

 Click on Query on the top menu and Select Preparation from the Create Query menu on the left.
 If it is not visible, click on More Tables to select it.

-Double click on Barcode, select contains as the Operator and enter the Destructive Sampling request number followed by a “:”
+Double click on Barcode, select **Starts with** as the Operator and enter the Destructive Sampling request number followed by a “:”

 ![image](https://user-images.githubusercontent.com/6713716/178466716-a67015c3-2da4-4318-8b81-2047d34325f4.png)

 This will bring up all the Destructive Sample Preparation records that have been created for this request to date, helping to check for duplicates, missing numbers or where you reached with the sampling process.

-If the request includes specimens that are not to be sampled then this can be recorded in the following ways:
+If the request includes specimens that are not to be sampled see the section below on Denied requests/samples.
-1. Specimens denied solely for this request: Record the barcodes of the specimens denied in the Remarks field.
-If a separate field would be useful for this then a request can be raised.
-2. Specimens denied for any request: Record this information in the Internal Misc field of the specimen Preparation record.
-If a separate field would be useful for this then a request can be raised.
-3. Specimens denied for any other reason: Consider whether it is appropriate for the information to be recorded against the request or the existing herbarium specimen and use one of the two options above if possible.
-4. Number of specimens denied.
-If numbers are required for reporting then it could be possible to include a field to record the number of specimens denied within a request.

-## Step 6: Add the Destructive Samples to the Destructive Sample Request record
+## Step 6: How to add the Destructive Samples to the Destructive Sample Request record

 Once all the Destructive Samples have been created, these can be added to the Destructive Sample request record.

 This can also be done individually as the sample records are created.

-Open the Destructive Sampling Request record.  - Run a query, using the Destructive Sampling Request number, remembering to include any 0s at the start of the number, e.g. 03042.
+Open the Destructive Sampling Request record.
+- Run a query, using the Destructive Sampling Request number, remembering to include any 0s at the start of the number which should be 5 digits, e.g. 03042.

 ![image](https://user-images.githubusercontent.com/6713716/178731998-6b0bd24b-9e7e-4075-9d28-a25aa94e76a9.png)